Abernathy Pearl...Found in 1967 in River Tay, Scotland

 It was worth the trip to see the Abernathy pearl (Abernethy) or Little Willie.

 A few of my website visitors have asked about purchasing Scottish pearls and yes, those harvested before the recent law prohibiting the gathering of pearls, can be sold.
-I will be looking into the possibility of helping you access these for purchase.

 Go to main Famous Pearl page after reading about my visit to see the Abernathy Pearl.